Your friends at YIPA are committed to revolutionizing your learning experience, making it more engaging, accessible, and impactful.

 LGBTQ Foundations: Awareness, Knowledge, and Skills

-This training will provide you with an understanding of terminology that will help define the LGBTQ experience as well as give you an awareness of when and how to use this sort of vocabulary appropriately.
-You’ll explore how privilege impacts the LGBTQ community.
+By being inclusive to the LGBTQ community, youth programs help provide a vital sense of connection and support.
+Gain an understanding of terminology that will help define the LGBTQ experience as well as give you an awareness of when and how to use this sort of vocabulary appropriately.
 You’ll be challenged to think about barriers and opportunities within your organization in creating more inclusive programs.
-And you'll walk away with a deeper understanding of the LGBTQ community and items to consider when identifying ways your organization can best support LGBTQ youth as they interact with others in your program and in other environments.
+Identify ways your organization can best support LGBTQ youth as they interact with others in your program and in other environments.

 Cultural Intelligence in Youth Work